ichsoftware/ich_rentcar/README.md

 ## ⚙️ Getting Started

-No build tools required—just clone, configure, and start using.
+No build tools required — just clone, configure, and start using.

 ---